Chart Color Schemes

 Yea features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 59.6% of all households, including 18.0% couples with children, 31.7% couples without children, and 9.9% single parent families.
 Non-family households comprise the remaining 40.4%, with lone person households at 36.9% and group households making up 3.0%.
-The median household size is 2.1 people, which is smaller than the Rest of Vic. average of 2.3.
+The median household size is 2.1 people, smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households